Inelastic Dark Matter and the SABRE Experiment: Results

 \subsection{Best Fits for the Differential Rates}

 As was noted in Ref. \cite{Kang2019} and in Sec. \ref{sec:ratecalc} of this paper, the fits reported in Tab. \ref{couplings} are based on achieving the lowest tension between various experiments, and as such are not necessarily the closest fit to the DAMA/LIBRA data.
-These low tension fits are shown in Fig. \ref{lt_fits} with their respective $\chi^2$ values, assuming a constant Na quenching factor of 0.3.
-Although the tension is low for these models, they are not the best fits available to the DAMA/LIBRA-phase2 data, compared to other models that have been suggested, but then rejected by null results from other experiments \cite{Patrignani:2016xqp}.
+These low tension fits are reproduced in Fig. \ref{lt_fits} from Ref.\cite{Kang2019}, assuming a constant Na quenching factor of 0.3.
+Note that the $\chi^2$ values found in this reproduction are slightly different to those previously published, in part due to the slightly different data points (ours taken from Ref. \cite{Bernabei2018}).
+Although the tension is low for these models, they are not the best fits available to the DAMA/LIBRA data, compared to other models that have been suggested, but then rejected by null results from other experiments \cite{Patrignani:2016xqp}. \\

 Using RooFit, we have conducted new fits to the DAMA/LIBRA results for $m_{\chi}$, $\sigma_0$, and $\delta$, assuming the DM spin and couplings given in Tab. \ref{couplings}.
 Effectively, we are changing only the normalisation of $\boldsymbol{c}_0$ as defined in Eq. \ref{coupling_vector} and not the direction.
 These were done for both the SHM and SHM+Stream distributions with $Q_{Na}=0.3$.
-Results are shown in Tab. \ref{tab:fit_results}, and in Fig. \ref{best_fit_1}.\\ In general, these fits have increased the mass and decreased the cross section compared to those in Ref.\cite{Kang2019}, but left the mass splitting approximately the same.
-These changes mean that these models now potentially lie within the bounds on PICO60 given in Ref. \cite{Kang2019}.
-However, increasing the value of DM mass splitting in general reduces the sensitive regions of light targets \cite{Zurowski}, and so by demanding some minimum value for $\delta$ based on the mass of fluorine, the models can still avoid constraints from PICO, COUPP, and PICASSO which all use this as a target.\\

-The use of the SHM+Stream distribution lowers the cross section only slightly, though this is non-uniform across the models, likely due to the fact that the form factors depend on velocity in different ways.
-This reduction in $\sigma_0$ while leaving $\delta$ and $m_{\chi}$ relatively unchanged can potentially help to alleviate tension with fluorine target experiments, based on the sensitivities presented by Ref. \cite{Kang2019}.\\
+Results are shown in Tab. \ref{tab:fit_results}, and in Fig. \ref{best_fit_1}.